ibm-cloud-docs/containers/ingress-traefik-configuration.md

 ```
 {: codeblock}

 For VPC clusters, you must also modify the idle connection timeout on the load balancer service that exposes your public ALB.
-Replace `<clusterid>` with your cluster ID, which you can retrieve by running `ibmcloud ks cluster get --cluster <cluster_name_or_ID>`.
+Replace `CLUSTER_ID` with your cluster ID, which you can retrieve by running `ibmcloud ks cluster get --cluster CLUSTER_NAME_OR_ID`.
 The following example sets the timeout to 910 seconds:

 ```sh
 kubectl annotate svc -n kube-system public-cr<clusterid> service.kubernetes.io/ibm-load-balancer-cloud-provider-vpc-idle-connection-timeout="910"